 Brian’s hive Squill has been having Queen related issues from the get-go.
 After installing the bees from a package, they did not accept their queen immediately.
 Then finally caved and set her free.
 The queen started laying with a beautiful brood pattern.
 That only lasted a few weeks before the hive became honey bound.
 After giving them empty drawn comb and extracting some honey filled frames the queen was still not laying.
 Apparently she was mated poorly and it was time for her to go.
 The morning we were scheduled to pick up the new queen, Brian did the honors and “off with her head err…her butt” he squished the old queen with his hive tool.
 He then put the dying queen back inside the hive so the bees would know she was fatally injured.

-The next stop was Rick from New England Beekeeping to pick up Brian’s new queen.
-The only queens Rick had in stock were Carniolan Queens from California.
+The next stop was to a local queen supplier to pick up Brian’s new queen.
+The only queens they had in stock were Carniolan Queens from California.
 These queens were open mated in a Carniolan bee yard.
-Our new queenie was unmarked when we picked her up but Rick said he would gladly mark her and we watched as he took her out of the cage, let her fly to a window and marked her with a yellow marking pen.
+Our new queenie was unmarked when we picked her up but the supplier said he would gladly mark her and we watched as he took her out of the cage, let her fly to a window and marked her with a yellow marking pen.
 She was smaller in size than the Italian queen that came with Brian’s package but similar in size to the queen my overwintered Italian hive made last year.

 Here is the fiesty new queen in her cage.
 While this is not the clearest picture it shows her dark coloring well.
 You can see a picture of the old Italian queen here.